timescale/docs/use-timescale/vpc.md

         - [vpc]
 ---

-# Secure Timescale Services in a VPC
+# Securely connect to Timescale Services

+Intro

 You use Virtual Private Cloud (VPC) peering to ensure that your Timescale Services are only accessible through your secured AWS infrastructure.
 This reduces the potential attack vector surface and